Samtroulcode/dotfiles/README.md

 config.bind('<Ctrl+/>', 'hint links spawn umpv --enqueue {hint-url}')
 ```

-The third method use a greasmonkey scripts, but i not cover this solution here, you at least know that it exists.
+The third method use a Dreasemonkey script, but i not cover this solution here, you at least know that it exists.

 ## Management